internetofwater/ref_rivers/README.md

 # Reference Rivers for geoconnex.us

-# *NOTE: the contents of this readme are a working draft community contribution is being sought to form the strategy detailed here.*

 This repository houses workflow software for compilation of community reference river features.
 The output of this workflow will generate Persistent Identifiers for the [geoconnex.us system](https://github.com/internetofwater/geoconnex.us), reference landing page content for the [reference.geoconnex.us system](https://reference.geoconnex.us/), and be used as the basis for persistence in the  [Network Linked Data Index](https://labs.waterdata.usgs.gov/about-nldi/index.html).

 The base dataset that has informed this work so far can be found in the "mainstem summary gpkg" file associated with this data release:

 > Blodgett, D.L., 2022, Mainstem Rivers of the Conterminous United States: U.S. Geological Survey data release, https://doi.org/10.5066/P9BTKP3T.

 v1.0 of the above dataset was used for initial release of mainstems.
-A v1.1  of the above dataset was incorporated when this workflow repository was instantiated (December, 2022).
+A v2.0  of the above dataset was incorporated when this workflow repository was instantiated (December, 2022).
 [NEWS.md](NEWS.md) will be used for all future modifications.

+> David L Blodgett, 2023, Mainstem Rivers of the Conterminous United States (version 2.0): U.S. Geological Survey data release, https://doi.org/10.5066/P92U7ZUT.

 # Reference mainstem river strategy